chiahan/movie_trailer_website/README.md

 The Movie class, provides a way to store movie related information, is defined here.

 - `imdb.py`
-Get the imdb rating for movies using [theimdbapi](http://www.theimdbapi.org/) API
+The module provides methods to get the imdb rating for movies using [theimdbapi](http://www.theimdbapi.org/) API.

 - `fresh_tomatoes.py`
-Generate the html file and open it in the browser with the movie list.
+The module generates the html file and opens it in the browser with the movie list.